mistupv/csp_tracker/README.md

 -------------

 The CSP-Tracker is written in Erlang, so you will need an Erlang system installed in you computer.
-To compile the CSP-Tracker source first move to the directory of the repository (for example /home/john/git/csp_tracker/src) and compile all files:
+To compile the CSP-Tracker source first move to the source directory of the repository (for example /home/john/git/csp_tracker/src) and compile all files:

     $ erlc *.erl